 Standard of Evidence

-The College uses a preponderance of evidence standard.
+The College uses a Clear and Convincing evidence standard.
 Decision-makers consider whether, given the available credible evidence, it is more likely than not that a violation occurred.

 The past sexual history or character of an individual is not considered unless it is determined to be highly relevant.
 All such information sought to be entered for consideration by a party or the College will be presumed irrelevant until evidence of its relevance is offered.
 The existence of a pattern of behavior by a responding party may be relevant to the finding and sanction imposed.
 Both parties will be notified in advance if such information has been deemed relevant and will be considered during the process.